mortenivar/Jed-modes/README.rust.txt

    "jed"      Style used by the author
    "kw"       The Kitware style used in ITK, VTK, ParaView,

+The fourth variable, Rust_Proj_dir, sets the storage directory for your program/projects.

 Note that options to the rustfmt program should be set in its configuration file, e.g. ~/.config/rustfmt/.rustfmt.toml".
 These settings should probably